rythrojaofficial/axis45/secret_pages/adminMD/where-is-misc.md

 # Misc

-- air pumps: security area cubby bottom
+- air pumps: corner area on other side of bathroom
-- water cups: on freezer in office
+- water cups: in office area near freezer on desk
-- vacuum: other side of bathroom
+- vacuum: corner area on other side of bathroom
     - red upright (blue floor only!!!)
     - Orange Rigid Shop vac fo all other vacuuming
 - writing tools: desk or security areas